AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 `stack install`

 A 1-core machine with 1.75GB memory has been shown too small to build the Ampersand-compiler.
 In that case, stack install does not show any progress.
-It worked on a 4-core 8GB configuration \(A4\).
+It gets stuck straight away.
+It did succeed on a 4-core 8GB configuration \(A4\).

 ## 6. Installing LaTeX and GraphViz